GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

     the maximal dt from experience in these time range is quite different. ``solverApplication1`` is then ensuring stability as the injection starts.

 We are then left with the imposition of domain boundary conditions.
-The top and bottom temperatures are imposed with the help of the subfile included as seen in :ref:`KRPCSection`.
+The top and bottom temperatures are imposed with the help of the subfile included as seen below.
 Content of the inclusion is FieldSpecification on geometrical sets defined earlier in this section.

 .. literalinclude:: ../../../../../../../inputFiles/compositionalMultiphaseFlow/benchmarks/SPE11/b/include/dirichlet_boundary_vti.xml
     :language: xml